 The main currents over the course of the Vendée Globe race

-During the Vendée Globe event, a single-handed round-the-world sailing race, skippers come up against a huge range of winds and currents, which vary in strength, turbulence and more.
 Le Vendée Globe, course autour du monde à la voile en solitaire, est partie le 9 novembre 2008 des Sables d'Olonnes (Vendée, France) pour un parcours de plusieurs mois.

 Au cours de leur périple, les navigateurs vont traverser des zones de vent et de courants très différents, plus ou moins forts, plus ou moins turbulents...
 Dans le cadre d'Argonautica, certains d'entre eux vont larguer des bouées dans différents courants, une après le cap de Bonne Espérance, une deuxième au sud des Îles Kerguelen (donc ces deux dans le Courant circumpolaire antarctique) et une troisième dans le courant des Malouines (courant janvier).

-(click to watch the animation)
+Vendée Globe itinerary (click to watch the animation) |

 Marine currents move water through the oceans.
 Surface currents carry water from the equator and the tropics, where it is heated by the Sun, towards more temperate and even cold latitudes.